rocajuanma/travel-tips/asia/thailand/README.md

 # Thailand

-Very busy and popular count.
+Very busy and popular country.
 Full with tourism and attractions.
 It is a chaotic but beautiful environment filled with super friendly people, amazing food and fun all around.
 From street markets, temples, parks, malls, santuaries, floating markets to airplane cementeries, treks and incredible scenery; anyone can find something exciting to do in this beautiful country.

 ## General information about Thailand